(44 U.S.C. Chapter 22)

-(B) to an incumbent President if such records contain information that is needed for the conduct of current business of his office and that is not otherwise available; and
+(B) to an incumbent President if such records contain information that is needed for the conduct of current business of the incumbent President’s office and that is not otherwise available; and

 (C) to either House of Congress, or, to the extent of matter within its jurisdiction, to any committee or subcommittee thereof if such records contain information that is needed for the conduct of its business and that is not otherwise available; and

-(3) the Presidential records of a former President shall be available to such former President or his designated representative.
+(3) the Presidential records of a former President shall be available to such former President or the former President’s designated representative.